22 October 2014

-Contact Centre Coordinator, Michelle Cumming Løkkegaard, if you are considering applying for external funding to come to DARK.
-She can send you the most recent calls that would be relevant to your situation, and help facilitate contacts to support your application.
+Contact secretary, Julie Meier Hansen, if you are considering applying for external funding to come to DARK.
+She can help facilitate contacts to support your application.

 If you come with funding from a private or public foundation outside of Denmark, we will need to check that the funding is sufficient to cover all salary and living expenses for Copenhagen, and including your travel, publishing and computing needs, etc.

 - At least 8 weeks in advance of the application deadline in the case of individual post doc stipends and smaller projects (i.e., under DKK 2M);